SystronLab/thread-edge-testbed/bulk_console/README.md

 ```
 >state
 ```
-This will display the status of each device (detailed under ```status``` in commands below) as well as the IP address and COM port it is connected to.
+This will display the status of each device (detailed under ```state``` in commands below) as well as the IP address and COM port it is connected to.

 The network can be stopped with
 ```